-The payment platforms and apps that have made transactions almost instantaneous have also introduced considerable fraud risk, and with the widespread adoption of contactless and real-time payments, the fraud can be very hard to detect.
-With digital connectivity between businesses and their vendors, suppliers and customers, the origins of a fraudulent transaction may exist beyond the payer and recipient.

-What's more, fraudsters and criminals continue to innovate, even as they adhere to tried-and-true methods.
-The FBI's Internet Crime Report confirms that business email compromise (BEC) remains a reliable scam method,2 but criminals increasingly are setting up accounts with legitimate financial institutions, often linked to cryptocurrency accounts, to which they instruct businesses or individuals to wire payments.
-Given a significant increase in business-to-business (B2B) payments via the ACH network in recent years,3 it's unsurprising that one study found that ACH credits were the payment type most targeted in BEC fraud in 2023.
-In fact, 47% of organizations experienced payment fraud through the ACH network4 and numbers may be even higher since reputational risk and improbability of recovery stop many businesses from reporting losses.
+The payment platforms and apps that have made transactions almost instantaneous have also introduced considerable fraud risk, and with the widespread adoption of contactless and real-time remains a reliable scam method,2 but criminals increasingly are setting up accounts with legitimate financial institutions, often linked to cryptocurrency accounts, to which they instruct businesses or individuals to wire payments.
+Given a significant increase in business-to-business (B2B) payments via the ACH network in recent years,3 it's unsurprising that one study found an increase in business wire fraud attempts between the end of 2021 and the fourth quarter of 20224 - with the value of attempted fraud in the real estate industry growing by 205% for example - and numbers are likely much higher, since reputational risk and improbability of recovery stop many businesses from reporting losses.